Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 ## Visualization

-Once in Tableau I decided to create three separate dashboards to highlight the effects of the covid pandemic globalliy:
+Once in Tableau I decided to create three separate dashboards to highlight the effects of the covid pandemic globally:

 1. A dashboard to track global case information
 2. A dashboard to track global death information